What you need to know about nbn™ in Queensland

 What are the monthly nbn fees & costs?

 Monthly nbn costs depend on the package or plan you sign up for.
-Dodo has three unlimited data nbn plans available:
+Dodo has four unlimited data nbn plans available:

 - nbn25 - minimum monthly cost from $65 /month